alphagov/govuk-developer-docs/source/manual/debian-packaging.html.md

 ### Launchpad

-We are using [Launchpad](https://launchpad.net/~gds/+archive/govuk) as the source of all our Debian packages.
-We are using [alphagov/packager](https://github.com/alphagov/packager) which provides an easy interface to build packages.
-It creates intermediate files (.changes/.dsc) which can be uploaded to Launchpad which uses the files to build the Debian package.
+We are using [Launchpad](https://launchpad.net/~gds/+archive/govuk) as the source of all our Debian packages and [alphagov/packager](https://github.com/alphagov/packager) which provides an easy interface to build packages.

+`alphagov/packager` creates intermediate files (.changes/.dsc) which can be uploaded to Launchpad and which uses the files to build the Debian package.
 The README for the repository explains how to create packages for Launchpad.

-Once a package is imported (published) from a given source (eg the Nginx package is published from `nginx-stable-testing`) it cannot be republished/superceded (even if deleted and published again) from a different source on the same version number.
+Once a package is imported (published) from a given source (e.g. the Nginx package is published from `nginx-stable-testing`) it cannot be republished/superseded (even if deleted and published again) from a different source on the same version number.
 To do so the version has to be bumped up.